I know very few people who haven’t eaten the dish often referred to as "egg in a hole" or "egg in a basket."

 Of course, more people probably remember the 1996 episode of "Friends" in which the dish gets a nod in a tense conversation regarding Chandler's new roommate, Eddie.

-Literary fans might also have come across Roald Dahl's name for the dish: "hot house eggs," which is referenced in his book "D is for Dahl" and "Roald Dahl's Even More Revolting Recipes," a book in which he also reveals the secrets behind edibles like boiled slobbages, nishnobblers and glumptious globgobblers.
+On the literary side, Roald Dahl also had a name for the dish: "hot house eggs," which is referenced in his book "D is for Dahl" and "Roald Dahl's Even More Revolting Recipes," a book in which he also reveals the secrets behind edibles like boiled slobbages, nishnobblers and glumptious globgobblers.

 Where can you find it